Skip to main content

 - The exploration of the broader implications of social, scientific or ethical meanings is encouraged by the interactions with the business and professional world during the compulsory internship.

-- The Education Regulation promotes the integration of the traditional training activities with webinars, articles of the literature suitable for their skills, seminars and meetings with companies.
+- The teaching Regulations promote the integration of the traditional training activities with webinars, articles of the literature suitable for their skills, seminars and meetings with companies.

 - Laboratory activities are fostered, as well as individual or team projects, alongside with the internship and the thesis, where students may deal with real aspects and independently evaluate the various options available.